Do Antimicrobial Gym Clothes Actually Work?

 Heavy sweaters should expect:

-For lifters following structured programs in Kenso, antimicrobial gym clothes work best as part of a rotation system rather than miracle solutions.
+For lifters following structured programs, antimicrobial gym clothes work best as part of a rotation system rather than as a miracle solution.

 Maximizing Antimicrobial Effectiveness